thehydrostaticsu/PathVariance/README.md

 Every run agrees on the opening moves and the disagreement starts at step 2: the modal path edits the file, while two runs read again first and two others test before editing.
 That is the debugging lead the tool exists to produce.

+## Path signatures

+A signature is the ordered sequence of tool calls, canonicalised into a stable id.
+The one control that matters is **argument sensitivity**: with it off, two runs that call the same tools in the same order but with different arguments